yogeskc/SW-Company-Database/README.md

 | Milestone #2             |        completed           |
 | Course Project           |        completed           |

-***Please read carefully all the guidelines described in this README file.
 # General Milestones Guidelines:

 * This Project  implemented two mandatory milestones; The Conceptual and Relational Models.